Updated: Jul 12

 A well-rounded rehab plan for an MCL sprain should include exercises that:

 Restore the full range of motion in your knee.

 Strengthen your core, glutes, and lower leg muscles – this improves the stability in your leg and reduces the strain on the MCL.

 Challenge and develop your position sense and balance – these also improve your stability and control.

 Strengthen the muscles that directly control your knee joint, e.g. quads and hamstrings.

 Never be forced into pain.

-Start with stable, double-leg exercises.
+Start with stable, double-leg exercises (see examples below).
 They provide strength and help you develop good movement patterns in positions that don’t place much strain on the MCL.